 Testing VHF Coaxial

 The loss in RF coaxial cable increases substantially and quickly, when there is water intrusion.
 Coax that uses foam dielectric, like RG8X and LMR type coax, is particularly prone to this problem because the water can quickly propagate along the foam dielectric used in these type coaxes.
+We delve into the causes of this degradation in more detail in the main aritcle on this topic: "Special Report: How to Prevent AIS and VHF Antenna Malfunction."

 The lightweight versions of LMR coax (LMR-LW) have another problem when wet, which is an aluminum shield which corrodes very quickly.
 Simply measuring SWR from the base of the mast is not able to detect lossy coax because the increased attenuation due to lossy coax is indistinguishable from a well-matched antenna.